bright/new-www/content/blog/2023-8-business-and-life-lessons.md

 Mistakes happen.
 Learn, transform, and keep going. **Life is about growth, not perfection.**

-So, whether you're dreaming of coding the next big thing, developing an international company or running the coziest pub in town, these lessons might be a part of your recipe for success.
-Cheers to the startup life! 🚀🍻
+So, whether you're dreaming of coding the next big thing, developing an international company or running the coziest pub in town, these lessons might be a part of your recipe for success. 🚀

 <div className="image">![winston churchill quote](../../static/images/winstonchurchill1.jpg "")</div>